 How much would1 you pay to hear one of America’s oldest, largest, most decorated choirs perform in a 150-year-old structure Frank Lloyd Wright called “one of the architectural masterpieces of the country and perhaps the world”?
 It’s a trick question.
-Even if you said, “Nothing,” we’ve still got you because the Mormon Tabernacle Choir performs weekly shows for free in the Salt Lake Tabernacle.
+Even if you said, “Nothing,” we’ve still got you because The Tabernacle Choir performs weekly shows for free in the Salt Lake Tabernacle.
 (But we’d be willing to guess you didn’t say “nothing.”)
 The Tabernacle, alternately described as “a prodigious tortoise that lost its way” by someone whose architectural opinion we value less, is home to a litany of other cultural events as well.

 Temple Square offers one of the most spectacular Christmas lights displays in America.
 From the day after Thanksgiving to New Year’s Day millions (billions? trillions?) of colorful bulbs light up the trees and grounds.
 It’s like a reverent version of Laser Floyd punctuated by musical performances and a live nativity.
 Oh and it’s all free.
 Right downtown next to City Creek Shopping Center, it makes a nice little diversion from racking up enormous amounts of credit card debt for presents that no one is really going to like anyway.